-- 17. No unexcused absences will be allowed. - 18.
+- 17. No unexcused absences will be allowed.
 One unexcused absence in any subject per semester shall subject the student to special final examination in that subject.
-Two unexcused absences in any class per semester shall exclude the student from that class. - 19.
+Two unexcused absences in any class per semester shall exclude the student from that class. - 18.
+No student may be excused immediately before or after any recess except by vote of the Faculty. - 19.
 Excuses shall be granted by the President only, or by such Faculty officer as may be designated by him during his absence from the city.
 The student must present a written excuse from the President to the instructor in charge on the day of his reappearance in class; otherwise the absence shall stand as unexcused.